sarahciston/codingcare/posts/designdoc.md

 >"he used collage aesthetics to help forge a diverse collective identity across eclectic spheres of black America."

 >"We are no more able to solve that problem for logic/probability/causality systems than we are for deep learning systems.
 We can have a node in our model labeled “tree”, but we are no more (or less) able to check that it actually robustly represents trees than we are for a given neuron in a neural network.
 Similarly, if we find that it does represent trees and we want to understand how/why the tree-representation works, all those labels are a distraction." ([Less Wrong, "Deep Learning Systems Are Not Less Interpretable Than Logic/Probability/Etc"](https://www.lesswrong.com/posts/gebzzEwn2TaA6rGkc/deep-learning-systems-are-not-less-interpretable-than-logic)

+>"three modes of reading that can be engaged when studying datasets—a denotative reading (extrapolating the literal meaning of values in a dataset), a connotative reading (tracing the socio-political provenance of data semantics), and a deconstructive reading [of datasets] (seeking what gets Othered through data semantics and structure)."
+Poirier, 2021 @poirierReadingDatasetsStrategies2021a (this work, and that of mimi onuoha and others, does the deconstructive, but also reconstructive).